thelightdesigner/ScuffedWalls/README.md

 This tool does not do the same thing as [`Beatwalls`](https://github.com/spookyGh0st/beatwalls) from spookyGh0st.

-<mark>Development has temporarily stopped and will continue July 24, 2022.
-If you experience any issues please continue to create bug reports and check older versions.</mark>
+**Development has temporarily stopped and will continue July 24, 2022.
+If you experience any issues please continue to create bug reports and check older versions.**

 ## Quick Start
   - Place the program in the map folder or [`drag the map folder onto the .exe`](https://drive.google.com/file/d/154HyzH-xqE7AuoDrKM9p0_MZtH_f-F_r/view?usp=sharing)